 This is a question that varies in answer, as your ability to score well depends upon your test taking skills, your preparation and your knowledge base.
 For some, the unique computer format is a factor.

-With the GMAT Focus, you can bookmark and change your answers for three questions per section.
+The GMAT allows you to bookmark questions within a section and change up to 3 answers per section before you submit that section.
+Once you move to the next section, you cannot go back.
 Those who have scored well have found that the best strategy is to be prepared to answer difficult questions at a quick pace.

-The time limit is another factor that can make the GMAT Focus hard for some.
+The time limit is another factor that can make the GMAT hard for some.
 Factoring in breaks (which are highly recommended), the exam totals roughly two hours and fifteen minutes.
-You are allotted the following time slots when taking this computerized exam.
+As of 2026, you are allotted the following time slots when taking this computerized exam.

 Optional Breaks: One ten minute break